Milan Baroš: Style of play

 Baroš gained the nickname "the Ostravan Maradona" in his native Czech Republic due to perceived similarities with the Argentine footballer of the same name.
 He was noted particularly for being a quick player with good dribbling skill.

 Personal life

 Baroš was born in the Czech town of Valašské Meziříčí.
 He is of partial Vlach and Romani descent.
 He grew up in the village of Vigantice.
 In 2009, he married Tereza Franková, whom he started dating in 2005.
-Their son Patrik was born on 2 September 2009.
+Their son Patrik was born on 2 September 2009 and their second son Matteo was born on 1 November 2011.
+They split in 2024.

 On 1 November 2007, Baroš was arrested in France while driving at 271 km/h in his black Ferrari F430, on a freeway limited to 130 km/h.
 Stopped by French police between Lyon and Geneva in the region of Ain, the local authorities said the radar reading of 271 km/h was the fastest speed ever recorded in the region, surpassing the previous mark of 248 km/h set by a motorcyclist in 2000.
 As a result, Baroš had his car and licence confiscated and had to return to Lyon in a taxi.